SAP-samples/btp-msteams-extend-workflow/tutorial/Step5-Deploy-Extension-Application/README.md

     |**SAP_CLIENT**|sap-client number of your S4/HANA system that you are using|

 4. Open the manifest.yml file to update the application name.
-This application name needs to be updated in App Registration Configuration in Microsoft Azure.
+This application name needs to be updated in App Registration configuration in Microsoft Azure.

     ```console
     Provide your application name in:
     /deploy/manifest.yml
     ```
 5. Build and deploy.
-    Once you're ready, please execute the following steps manually or by running the respective npm command.
+    Once you're ready, execute the following steps manually or by running the respective npm command.

     a) Build your server application